Sounds like: shuh-mesh

 But as for me, I will look to YHWH; I will wait for the God of my Salvation.
 My God will hear me.

 Do not gloat over me, my enemy!
 Though I have fallen, I will rise; though I sit in darkness, YHWH will be my light.

 Because I have sinned against Him, I must endure the rage of YHWH, until He argues my case and executes justice for me.
 He will bring me into the light; I will see His righteousness.

 The Messiah, Yeshua, is our salvation and the hope for everlasting light.
 Micah expressed that although we have fallen, with YHWH we will rise… just as Yeshua rose out of the darkness of death, to bring light to all the people.

 When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”

 Malachi, who prophesied 300 years after Isaiah and Micah, provided an image of the Messiah as the sun:

-This image, a sun of righteousness that will rise with true healing, gives great joy.
-This is the Messiah, the Anointed One who will bring true healing and peace.
+This image, a sun of righteousness that would rise with true healing, gives great joy.
+This was the Messiah, the Anointed One who would bring true healing and peace.
 When Yeshua experienced the transfiguration on the mountain top it should come to no surprise to us that his face shone like the sun [Matthew 17:2].
-It is not the first time God is compared to the sun:
+It was not the first time God was compared to the sun:

 Be sunshine, and let your life radiate the love for you have for YHWH, our God and our Great Creator.
 God knows this war-torn world needs the warmth and compassion of His everlasting light!